Airborne Survey of Polar Ice 2013

 What Are They Doing?

 IceBridge, a six-year NASA mission, is the largest airborne survey of Earth's polar ice ever conducted.
 IceBridge uses a highly specialized fleet of research aircraft and the most sophisticated science instruments ever assembled to characterize yearly changes in thickness of sea ice, glaciers, and ice sheets in the Arctic and Antarctic.
-The research team will experience first-hand the excitement of flying a large research aircraft over the Greenland Ice Sheet.
-While in the air they will record data on the thickness, depth and movement of ice features, resulting in an unprecedented three-dimensional view of ice sheets, ice shelves and sea ice.
+The research team experienced first-hand the excitement of flying a large research aircraft over the Greenland Ice Sheet.
+While in the air they recorded data on the thickness, depth, and movement of ice features, resulting in an unprecedented three-dimensional view of ice sheets, ice shelves, and sea ice.
 Operation IceBridge began in 2009 to bridge the gap in data collection after NASA's ICESat satellite stopped functioning and when the ICESat-2 satellite becomes operational in 2016, making IceBridge critical for ensuring a continuous series of observations of polar ice.
 IceBridge flies over the Arctic and Antarctic every year—in the Arctic from March to May and the Antarctic in October and November.
 By comparing the year-to-year readings of ice thickness and movement both on land and on the sea, scientists can look at the behavior of the rapidly changing features of the polar ice and learn more about the trends that could affect sea-level rise and climate around the globe.
 More information about IceBridge can be found at the NASA project website.

 Where Are They?

-The field campaign for Operation IceBridge will be based out of Kangerlussuaq in western Greenland.
+The field campaign for Operation IceBridge was based out of Kangerlussuaq in western Greenland.
 Once used as an American military base, the settlement is now Greenland's main air transport hub and the site of Greenland's largest commercial airport.
 The climate in Kangerlussuaq is arctic, with temperatures ranging from -25 to 18 degrees Celsius throughout the year.

 Meet the Team